DericGitHub/excel-operator/MANUAL.md

 ## Sync
 ![](https://raw.githubusercontent.com/DericGitHub/excel-operator/master/Sync.png)
 * **Section A**
-The **Section A** is used to show all the headers in current PS sheet.
+The **Section A** is used to show all the headers in current PDERS sheet.
-* **PS->CAS**
+* **PDERS->CAS**
-Copy the cells of specified columns from current PS sheet and paste them to the current CAS sheet according to the xml names in current CAS sheet.
+Copy the cells of specified columns from current PDERS sheet and paste them to the current CAS sheet according to the xml names in current CAS sheet.
 If user press the button without selected any items in **Section A**, there should be a prompt to notify user.
 * **Section B**
 The Section B is used to show all the headers in current CAS sheet.
-* **CAS->PS**
+* **CAS->PDERS**
-Copy the cells of specified columns from current CAS sheet and paste them to the current PS sheet according to the xml names in current CAS sheet.
+Copy the cells of specified columns from current CAS sheet and paste them to the current PDERS sheet according to the xml names in current CAS sheet.
 If user press the button without selected any items in **Section B**, there should be a prompt to notify user.
 * **Select all**
 The **Select all** check box below **Section A**/**Section B** is used to check/unchecked all the items in **Section A**/**Section B**.
 ## Preview
 ![](https://raw.githubusercontent.com/DericGitHub/excel-operator/master/Preview.png)
 * **Section A**
-Show the content of four columns of current PS sheet.
+Show the content of four columns of current PDERS sheet.
 * **Section B**
 Input interface for user to enter the keyword of which they are looking for.
 * **Search**